 - In Call-by-name syntactic interpretation, no argument is evaluated until its value is demanded by a primitive operation (only + in LC).
-If a parameter is never evaluated, the corresponding argument is never evaluated. - Disadvantage: if a parameter is evaluated multiple times, so is the corresponding argument! - Thought exercise: how can we defer the evaluation of an argument expression (Hint: think about closures)?
+If a parameter is never evaluated in the body of function, the corresponding argument is never evaluated. - Disadvantage: if a parameter is evaluated multiple times, so is the corresponding argument! - Thought exercise: how can we defer the evaluation of an argument expression (Hint: think about closures)?